Valaa-Technologies/valaa-vault/packages/sourcerer/README.md

   2. a unified, global, immense *valospace* network, which is segmented into
-  3. smaller, non-divisible but fully cross-connected groups of Resources called *Partition*s, each of which is owned by
+  3. smaller, non-divisible but fully cross-connected groups of Resources called *Chronicle*s, each of which is owned by
-  4. *Authorities*, which also govern, host and serve those partitions to downstream users via
+  4. *Authorities*, which also govern, host and serve those chronicles to downstream users via
   5. a distributed network of high-level *Sourcerer* nodes, which provide the concrete
-  6. *Connection* access points which enable users to access the upstream partitions.
+  6. *Connection* access points which enable users to access the upstream chronicles.

 With these concepts this specification aims to implement the distributed event sourcing paradigm between many independent downstream